Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Introduction

 Another possibility to break the time-reversal symmetry is to use JJs via ferromagnetic interlayers (S/F/S JJs).
-It is more exciting because the anomalous ground state phase shift $\varphi_0$ depends on the direction of the interlayer magnetization and thus provides a direct magnetoelectric coupling between the magnetization and the superconducting phase.
-Therefore, $\varphi_0$-S/F/S JJs realize not only a canonical coupling between the electric current and the phase, but also a coupling between the phase and the spin degrees of freedom.
-Consequently, the anomalous phase shift is a hallmark effect of superconducting spintronics\cite{Linder2015,Eschrig2015} and opens great perspectives for applications of such structures for controlling magnetization \cite{Konschelle2009,Shukrinov2017,Nashaat2019,Rabinovich2019,Guarcello2020,Bobkova2020,Bobkova_review}.
-To realize this coupling one can use for the interlayers 2D or quasi 2D ferromagnets \cite{Gibertini2019,Ai2021,Kang2022}, where the Rashba spin-orbit coupling can be strong due to the structural inversion symmetry breaking.
-The other way is to exploit ferromagnetic insulator/3D topological insulator hybrids as interlayers \cite{Chang2013,Kou2013,Kou2013_2,Chang2015,Jiang2014,Wei2013,Jiang2015,Jiang2016}.
+This is more interesting because the anomalous ground state phase shift $\varphi_0$ depends on the direction of the interlayer magnetization and thus provides a direct magnetoelectric coupling between the magnetization and the superconducting phase.
+Therefore, $\varphi_0$-S/F/S JJs implement not only a canonical coupling between the electric current and the phase, but also a coupling between the phase and the spin degrees of freedom.
+Because of this, such structures look very promising for applications in superconducting spintronics \cite{Linder2015,Eschrig2015}, especially for magnetization control \cite{Konschelle2009,Shukrinov2017,Nashaat2019,Rabinovich2019,Guarcello2020,Bobkova2020,Bobkova_review}.
+The choice of systems in which the spin-orbit interaction can be strong enough and, accordingly, such a coupling between the phase and the spin can be realized, is quite wide.
+For example, hybrids of a ferromagnetic insulator/3D topological insulator can be used as interlayers \cite{Chang2013,Kou2013,Kou2013_2,Chang2015,Jiang2014,Wei2013,Jiang2015,Jiang2016}.
+It is also possible to use thin-film materials in which there is a structural inversion symmetry breaking, for example, 2D or quasi-2D ferromagnets \cite{Gibertini2019,Ai2021,Kang2022}.

 Recently it was predicted that, besides controlling the magnetization of a single ferromagnet, which is a weak link of the $\varphi_0$-S/F/S JJ, the direct coupling between the phase and the magnetization provides a possibility to establish and control a collective behavior of magnetic moments of different weak links in chains of $\varphi_0$-S/F/S JJs \cite{Bobkov2022,Bobkov2024modes,Bobkov2024many}.
 The collective effects occur due to the extremely long-range interaction between the magnetic moments mediated by the macroscopic superconducting phase \cite{Bobkov2022}.